dourgulf/VideoCore/README.md

 source 'https://github.com/CocoaPods/Specs.git'
 pod 'VideoCore', path: '../..'
 ```
-*Note: the last line depend on the relationship of your project and the VideoCore*
+*Note: the last line depend on the relationship between your project and the VideoCore source code*

 ####Demo Application
 The SampleBroadcaster project in the demo folder uses CocoaPods to bring in